Dominic McGlinchey: Death

 Despite the fact that he was himself under constant Garda surveillance, despite a previous attempt on his life and the existence of photo fit identification of two assailants in that attempt and the fact that they bear an uncanny resemblance to two known members of the UVF in the North, it is inconceivable to the McGlinchey family that the Gardai have been unable to keep any, further progress in this inquiry.

-However, the Gardaí stated that they were not watching McGlinchey, and that "he was not hiding.
+The Gardaí stated that they were not watching McGlinchey, and that "he was not hiding.
 He drove his car around the town and was known to us here."
 They also stated that they did not believe that he had been engaged in criminal conspiracies or activities.
-Keane directly linked both McGlinchey's and his wife's deaths to the killings of McMahon and Mackin years before.
+Keane directly linked McGlinchey's and his wife's deaths to the killings of McMahon and Mackin years before.
 Keane suggests that an associate of the dead men had already returned to Dundalk in 1989—when it had seemed as if McGlinchey's appeal might be successful—from abroad and had been open about his intentions if McGlinchey was released.
 Following McGlinchey's death, a number of stories appeared in the Irish press accusing him of drug dealing and other crimes, such as fencing stolen lorries from the border region.
 Coogan asserts that these stories were the product of Garda Special Branch press briefings.